britnidesigns/rkdevelopment/wp-content/plugins/awesome-support/readme.txt

 = 4.3.1 =

 * Improvements
-	* Changed the name of the quick-close and re-open links in the ticketlist because the WP auto-generatd classnames for the link conflicted with Bootstrap 4 classnames (causing some wacky displays!)
+	* Changed the name of the quick-close and re-open links in the ticketlist because the WP auto-generated classnames for the link conflicted with Bootstrap 4 classnames (causing some wacky displays!)
 	* Added quick-start instructions at the top of the ABOUT page that is shown when the plugin is activated.

 * Fix